jpriniski/metoo/README.md

-# Individual politics affecting views on sexual violence
+# Individual politics affecting views of sexual violence on Twitter

 This repository consists of the code used by the CCD lab at ASU to study how individul political views affects conceptions of sexual violence in the United States.